top of page

 Brush Accessories

-The Four Stages of Watercolor Paper: Wet, Moist, Damp, Dry
+The Three Stages of Watercolor Paper: Wet, Damp, Dry

 Acrylic Painting: Basic Supply List